GammaSpace/coop-site/static/content/games/sux/features.md

 - **The world's first authentic street unicycling video game!** Taking the sport as seriously as the pros with expressive keyboard/gamepad controls and infectious energy!
-- **Join the ranks of contemporary pro unicyclists!** Hop, grind, wall-tap, footplant, and twist your way through a full career mode with unlockable riders!
+- **Join the ranks of contemporary pro unicyclists!** Hop, grind, wall-tap, footplant, and twist your way through a full career mode with several unlockable riders!
-- **Fresh retro looks!** Surreal-life locations get transformed into yester-console playgrounds for you to explore and trick your way to every secret!
+- **Fresh retro looks!** Real-life inspired spots transformed into yester-console playgrounds for you to explore and combo your way to unlocking secrets!
-- **Tracks that take off like a rocket!** Featuring horn fuelled ska bops and powered up punk bangers from your new favorite bands keeps you humming to yourself and bobbing to the beat!
+- **Off the rails tracks**!
+Featuring horn-fuelled ska bops and powered up punk bangers from your new favorite bands will keep you humming to yourself and bobbing to the beat!
-- **No experience necessary!** Learn how to ride in an informative virtual unicycle simulator that will have you up and rolling in no time, even if you question reality itself!
+- **No unicycling experience required!** Learn how to ride a virtual unicycle that will have you up and rolling in no time, even if you question reality itself!